Matar mushroom recipe with step by step photos – a semi-dry delicious vegetable dish made with peas and mushroom. Vegan and gluten-free.

 - 1 medium sized onion, finely chopped

-- 1 green chili/hari mirch, chopped
+- 1 green chili, chopped

-- ¼ or ½ tsp red chili powder/lal mirch powder
+- ¼ or ½ teaspoon red chili powder

-- ½ tsp turmeric powder/haldi
+- ½ teaspoon turmeric powder

 - 2 cups water or as required. reduce the amount of water to 1 cup if using tender or frozen peas * check notes

-- 2 to 3 tbsp oil
+- 2 to 3 tablespoon oil

 - salt as required

-- heat oil in a pan or kadai. add the finely chopped onions and saute till translucent.
+- Heat oil in a pan or kadai.
+Add the finely chopped onions and saute till translucent.

-- add crushed ginger-garlic or ginger-garlic paste. saute till the raw aroma disappears.
+- Add crushed ginger-garlic or ginger-garlic paste.
+Saute till the raw aroma disappears.

-- add the chopped tomatoes and green chilies.
+- Add the chopped tomatoes and green chilies.

-- stir and then add the spice powders - turmeric, red chilli, coriander powder.
+- Stir and then add the spice powders - turmeric, red chilli, coriander powder.

-- stir and saute till oil starts to leave the sides of the onion-tomato masala mixture.
+- Stir and saute till oil starts to leave the sides of the onion-tomato masala mixture.

-- add the chopped mushrooms and peas.
+- Add the chopped mushrooms and peas.

-- cover the pan with a lid and cook till the peas are softened.
+- Cover the pan with a lid and cook till the peas are softened.

-- once done, sprinkle garam masala powder.
+- Once done, sprinkle garam masala powder.

-- stir and serve matar mushroom hot with rotis, naan or chapatis.
+- Stir and serve matar mushroom hot with rotis, naan or chapatis.